Richmond, Virginia gun gathering: Thousands of pro-gun protesters in Virginia end peacefully - Go Tech Daily

 Northam was at the center of the demonstrators’ anger.
 A poster showed his face superimposed on the body of Adolf Hitler.

-Democratic lawmakers said the rally would not affect their plans to adopt increased gun control measures, including universal background checks and a one-month limit on the purchase of a handgun .
+But Democratic lawmakers have said the rally will not affect their plans to pass gun control measures, including universal background checks and a limit on the purchase of a handgun. per month.

 “I was ready to see a lot more people show up than I actually do and I think that is an indication that a lot of this rhetoric is bragging, quite frankly,” said Del.
 Chris Hurst, a gun control advocate whose girlfriend journalist was killed in a live shootout in 2015.